Michelle Eadie, BSc (Hons) LLB

 Michelle has been practicing as a lawyer since 1997 and specialises in all areas of intellectual property law.

 Before joining Simpsons she practiced at a number of law firms, including spending 13 years at top tier firm Minter Ellison.
 Michelle has extensive experience in brand protection, including portfolio management and trade mark disputes and also in relation to advertising and marketing law issues, copyright, designs, confidential information and consumer law.

-Michelle has represented a wide range of clients across a diverse range of industries from sole traders and startups to large multinational corporations.
+Michelle has represented a wide range of clients across a diverse range of industries from large multinational corporations to start-ups.
 Her industry experience includes FMCG, film, food and beverage, telecommunications, technology, financial services and pharmaceutical, among others.

 Representative work includes:

 - Brand protection, including acting and advising in all areas in relation to: trade mark enforcement and protection; trade mark litigation and trade mark registration and portfolio management; trade mark oppositions and disputes.

 - Advertising and marketing, including: advertising review for legal compliance; acting and advising in relation to advertising disputes, including litigious disputes; trade promotions; and product labeling.

 - Consumer law, including: advising and acting in relation to misleading and deceptive conduct disputes, particularly in relation to product advertising and marketing; and trade practices/consumer law compliance training.